segrowth/segrowth.github.io/_posts/2024-03-04-imperative-programming.md

 While our example focused on a simple factorial calculation, imperative programming encompasses a vast array of concepts and techniques.
 Moving forward, we may encounter more complex scenarios involving shared states, multithreading, and advanced data structures.
-These challenges present opportunities for further exploration and mastery of imperative programming principles.
+These challenges present opportunities for further exploration and mastery of the imperative programming principles.

-## Where it's been used?
+## What problems can be solved?

 As we dive deeper into the realm of imperative programming, it's essential to understand the diverse range of problems that can be effectively solved using this paradigm.
 Let's explore some key problem domains where imperative programming shines (click an item to unfold its description):

 <details>
-<summary><b>Algorithmic Problems</b> - Efficient and flexible problem solving.</summary>
+<summary><b>Algorithmic Problems</b> - Efficient and flexible problem-solving.</summary>
 <ul>
 One of the primary strengths of imperative programming lies in its ability to tackle algorithmic problems efficiently.
 Tasks such as sorting, searching algorithms, and mathematical computations are well-suited for imperative programming